dmcb/Drupal-Test/README.markdown

 		sudo docker build -t drupal-test .

-4. Ensure this application can SSH to the remote-user on remote-host as defined in the aliases.drushrc.php file, [without a password](http://www.rebol.com/docs/ssh-auto-login.html)
+4. Ensure this application can SSH to the remote-user on remote-host as defined in the aliases.drushrc.php file, [without a password](http://www.rebol.com/docs/ssh-auto-login.html).
+The final output Docker produces in Step 3 is a generated RSA.pub you can copy and save on the remote server to complete this step.

 ## Usage